atelierdumobile/AppXperienceFramework/README.md

 You need to edit the plist to support a custom font.
 Add an entry with key:`UIAppFonts` (or `Fonts provided by application` if you are not using the raw key) and set as `itemx` value:`AppXperience.bundle/Passing Notes.ttf`.
 That's all.

 ### Normal Installation
-- Add `AppXperience.framework` to your project.
+- Add `AppXperience.framework` and `AppXperience.bundle` to your project.
 - In `Build Phases`, make sure its listed in `Link Binary With Libraries`, along with:
   - `QuartzCore.framework`
   - `UIKit.framework`